ClickHouse/ClickHouse/docs/en/sql_reference/statements/grant.md

 Allows a user to execute [dictGet](../functions/ext_dict_functions.md#dictget), [dictHas](../functions/ext_dict_functions.md#dicthas), [dictGetHierarchy](../functions/ext_dict_functions.md#dictgethierarchy), [dictIsIn](../functions/ext_dict_functions.md#dictisin) functions.

-Some kinds of ClickHouse [dictionaries](../dictionaries/index.md) are not stored in a database.
-Use the `'no_database'` placeholder to grant a privilege to use `dictGet` with such dictionaries.

 Level of privilege: `DICTIONARY`.

 **Examples**

 - `GRANT dictGet ON mydb.mydictionary TO john`
 - `GRANT dictGet ON mydictionary TO john`
-- `GRANT dictGet ON 'no_database'.mydictionary TO john`

 ### ALL {#grant-all}